mysociety/yournextrepresentative/README.md

   elections, and creates an organisation for each party in that 2010 data.
 (See below for more about this data model.)

-* A front page that lets you enter a postcode, and takes you to a page for the constituency that postcode is in.
+* A front page that lets you enter a postcode or a constituency and takes you to a constituency page.

 * A constituency page that: